 Do They Come to Us, or We to Them?

-After taking ayahuasca, it’s normal to go through a period of visions coming in waves of increasing stability and intensity.
-At first, they can resemble ones we are familiar with; fractal patterns, lights, and colors.
+After taking ayahuasca, visions commonly come in waves of increasing stability and intensity.
+At first, they can resemble ones we are familiar with from other psychedelic experiences; undulating fractals and patterns, lights, and colors.
 They are strongly influenced by sounds from the outside and morph or transition into one another fluidly.
 At some point, though, the vision space fills out and seems to stabilize into what it has become.
 The elements inside still perform their mind-bending transformations, but the setting remains, and the changes in it appear to come from the soul of the visitor traveling away to different dwellings or landscapes.
 This is one of the most fascinating aspects of the ayahuasca experience and a reason to consider the existence of these realities as “others” from this one.

 Of course, the manifested worlds can, with an appropriate mindset and knowledge, be moderated by oneself, or, better, the shaman or ceremony guide.
 As anthropologist Luis Eduardo Luna explained, by singing icaros, sacred songs that the spirits of the Amazon jungle teach the curanderos (healers), they can open up portals into worlds they choose to bring their patients into.
 These sacred songs are said to summon spirits of various plants and animals to attend the session.
 The passageway between the worlds stays open and protected by the shaman and can be returned to by focusing on the icaros.
 If you stray away into dark thoughts during the ceremony, you can use them like you would a safety rope.
 Feeling the enduring nature of these worlds is quite an awe-inducing experience.